missionpinball/mpf-docs/events/player_var_name.rst

 ~~~~~~
 If the player variable just changed, this will be the
 amount of the change.
 If it's not possible to determine a numeric
-change (for example, if this player variable is a list), then this
+change (for example, if this player variable is a string), then
-*change* value will be set to the boolean *True*.
+this *change* value will be set to the boolean *True*.

 player_num
 ~~~~~~~~~~